 if (options.data.name.slice(-1) === '/') options.data.name = options.data.name.slice(0, -1);.
 This will prevent the server from complaining that there is no post type associated with the slug, and remove a trailing slash from the final output.

 Whew!
 You're done.
-Now go be pedantic about some other piece of technology.
+Now go be pedantic about something else.
 (Thanks to Matthew Miller for inspiring some of these changes.)